Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-While the Gillespie SSA provides an exact and efficient way to generate sample trajectories for a given set of parameters~$\theta$, the corresponding inverse problem of inferring parameters from trajectory data is far less straightforward.
-Determining the parameter values that best reproduce the behavior observed in a set of trajectories requires information about the sensitivity of the simulation output to the input parameters, for instance through gradients such as $\nabla_\theta \mathbb{E}[f(N(t))]$.
-Here, $f(N(t))$ denotes an observable computed based on the molecule count $N(t)$.
-However, evaluating such gradients is challenging for two reasons: First, the expectation value depends on the parameters through the probability distribution $p(t,N;\theta)$.
-Second, the underlying dynamics are governed by discrete reaction events in a discrete state space where gradients are challenging to define.
+While the Gillespie SSA provides an exact and efficient way to generate samples for a given set of parameters~$\theta$ (e.g. rate constants of chemical reactions), the corresponding inverse problem of inferring parameters from samples is considerably less straightforward.
+Determining the parameter values that best reproduce the behavior observed in a set of samples requires information about the sensitivity of the simulation output to the input parameters, for instance through gradients such as $\nabla_\theta \langle f(N)\rangle_t$ or $\nabla_\theta \langle f(N) \rangle_{\rm s.s.}$.
+However, evaluating such gradients is challenging for two reasons.
+First, the expectation values depend on the parameters through the probability distributions $p(N, t \mid \theta)$ or $p_{\rm s.s.}(N \mid \theta)$.
+Second, the dynamics are governed by discrete reaction events in a discrete state space, which makes gradients difficult to define.

-In the following, we consider three gradient estimators for use with the Gillespie SSA: (i)~the GS-ST, (ii)~the SF, and (iii)~the AP estimator.
-All three methods estimate gradients of expectation values with respect to the parameters~$\theta$ of the underlying probability distribution by constructing a gradient estimator $\mathcal{G}$ such that
+We consider three gradient estimators for use with the Gillespie SSA: (i)~the GS-ST, (ii)~the SF, and (iii)~the AP estimator.
+All three methods estimate gradients of expectation values with respect to the parameters~$\theta$ by constructing a gradient estimator $\mathcal{G}$ such that

+The precise form of~$\mathcal{G}$ differs between the estimators and is detailed in the following.
+For all estimators, we distinguish two separate scenarios, namely gradient estimation of (i)~steady-state observables, $\nabla_\theta \langle f(N) \rangle_{\rm s.s.}$, and (ii)~time-dependent observables, $\nabla_\theta \langle f(N) \rangle_{t}$.
+In the former case, the observable is evaluated via Eq.~(\ref{eq:steady_state_average}), such that only the molecule count after $s$ steps, $N_s$, enters the estimator, whereas the waiting times between reactions do not.
+Consequently, for steady-state observables, the sampling of waiting times and their gradient contribution can be neglected.
+For time-dependent observables, by contrast, the gradient contribution of the waiting times must be taken into account explicitly.